 Now using the same method above, access your files and copy-paste the values that are generated into your wp-config file, here:

-Here too, since it requires altering the coding, we caution WordPress website owners to not attempt it if they are not tech-savvy.
+Here too, since it requires altering the code, we caution WordPress website owners to not attempt it if they are not tech-savvy.
 It’s best to use a security plugin that will handle this for you.
-This ensures you don’t risk breaking your site.
-We’ve detailed how to change security keys and salts using MalCare a bit later.

 By adding a line of code to your wp_config php file

-Follow the same method as detailed under the Disable File Editor section.
-You need to add the following line:
+Follow the same method as detailed in the previous section, you need to add the following line:

-To roll out updates to themes and plugins, and to install new ones, you will need to go back and delete this line of code.
+Please note: Please bear in mind that to update themes and plugins, and to install new ones, you will need to go back and delete this line of code.

 Using a security plugin